wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 absolute address, and store the value into the off-holder pointer.
 An off-holder pointer cannot be directly assigned using another off-holder pointer, because the base address of the two variables differ.
 A type cast to volatile pointer and then back to off-holder pointer is necessary, which can be performed by the compiler.

+The second proposal is RIV, which is quite similar to a "shorter" version of fat pointer: Instead of storing the region ID and offset in two separate fields, an RIV pointer stores each of them as a 32 bit sub-word, totalling 64 bits which fits into a machine word.
+The difference between RIV and fat pointer is how region ID to base address mapping works.
+Recall that for fat pointers, the library must maintain a hash table mapping regions IDs to base addresses, and that the hash table must be queried before every memory access, which may take hundreds of extra cycles in the worst case (e.g. the query is not cached).